 UEFA Champions League semi final second leg, May 7 2019

-One year on from Liverpool’s stirring comeback from a 3-0 defeat in the first leg of their Champions League semi final against Barcelona, observers continue to admire the remarkably impressive performance produced by Jürgen Klopp’s team against the competition favourites.
+Two years on from Liverpool's stirring comeback from a 3-0 defeat in the first leg of their Champions League semi final against Barcelona, observers continue to admire the remarkably impressive performance produced by Jürgen Klopp’s team against the competition favourites.
 In the absence of both the influential Roberto Firmino and Mo Salah, Divock Origi gave Liverpool the lead in the seventh minute when he finished from close range after Marc-André ter Stegen could only parry a shot from Jordan Henderson.
 At half-time, however, their elimination remained likely.
-Two goals in quick succession from substitute Georginio Wijnaldum, who was asked to replace the injured Andy Robertson, then brought the hosts level and set up the memorable conclusion – and goal – that was to follow.
+Two goals in quick succession from Georginio Wijnaldum, who was asked to replace the injured Andy Robertson, then brought the hosts level and set up the memorable conclusion – and goal – that was to follow.
 Trent Alexander-Arnold delivered the cutest of early balls from a corner to find Origi blissfully unmarked at the near post.
 The Belgian produced an impressively composed finish, and Liverpool progressed to take their place in the final before becoming European champions for a sixth time.

 Passes / Accurate